supermedium/superframe/components/state/README.md

 #### Rendering Lists

 The state component comes with a `bind-for` component that can render an array in state from a template.
-Say we have an array in state:
+Say we have an array in state (currently must be at the root of the state):

 ```js
 AFRAME.registerState({